mmai/piquetBook/index.md

 The discarding and taking in being over, theplayers next announce or m/l certain combina-tions of the cards in hand, and, if good, score forthem.
 These combinations are point, sequences,and quatorzes and trios.

 The point must be announced first (Law 46).It is scored by the player who calls the suit ofgreatest number.
-If each player's best suit con-tains an equal number of cards, the point is thenscored by the one who calls the suit of greateststrength, according to the following way of valuingit:&mdash;The ace is valued at eleven, each of the courtcards at ten a-piece, and the other cards at thenumber of pips on each.
+If each player's best suit con-tains an equal number of cards, the point is thenscored by the one who calls the suit of greateststrength, according to the following way of valuingit:-The ace is valued at eleven, each of the courtcards at ten a-piece, and the other cards at thenumber of pips on each.

-The elder hand calls his point, thus:&mdash;Supposehis best suit to consist of five cards.
+The elder hand calls his point, thus:-Supposehis best suit to consist of five cards.
 He wouldcall, "Five cards."
 If the younger hand has nosuit of equal or greater number, he replies, "Good."The elder hand then names the suit, saying, " Inspades," or as the case may be, and counts onefor each card, saying, " Five."

-If the point called by the elder hand happensto be equal in number to the best suit of hisadversary, the younger hand says, "Equal," Theelder then announces the value of his cards.Thus:&mdash;The elder's point is ace, king, knave,nine, eight; he would say, "Forty-eight," or,
+If the point called by the elder hand happensto be equal in number to the best suit of hisadversary, the younger hand says, "Equal," Theelder then announces the value of his cards.Thus:-The elder's point is ace, king, knave,nine, eight; he would say, "Forty-eight," or,

 " Making eight."
 If the younger hand's five cardsmake less than forty-eight, he replies, " Good," andthe elder then names the suit.
 If the youngerhand's point makes exactly forty-eight, he says,"Equal."
 The elder hand then names the suitin which his equality is, but does not count any-thing for it.